Subscribe to the Newsletter

 Perpendicular, from 1 to 2 cun

-Old books forbid its use in women.
-Whatever you believe, don't needle this point on a woman who is pregnant.
+Old books forbid the use of Ren 5 in women.
+Whatever you believe, don’t needle this point on a woman who is pregnant.

-Moxibustion: old books forbid its use in women.
+Moxibustion: old books forbid moxa on Ren 5 in women.
 Otherwise, up to 25 cones.

 In lower abdomen and down to urethra.